LinTrieu/LinTrieu/README.md

 # Hello, there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Lin Trieu and I'm a software engineer.
-I'm from London, UK and currently working as a backend engineer at [@Paddle](https://github.com/PaddleHQ).
+My name is Lin Trieu and I'm a software engineer from London, UK.
+Currently working as a backend engineer at [@Paddle](https://github.com/PaddleHQ), and a freelance coding instructor with [CodeFirst: Girls](https://codefirstgirls.org.uk/) for Web Development and Data Programming.

 ### 💬 Contact